INQAAHE Conference 2023

 Quality Assurance Issues & Practices in Higher Education Institutions in India with special reference to National Assessment and Accreditation Council (NAAC) accredited institutions

-Presented by Prof. Dr. Amiya Kumar Rath and Dr. Ruchi Tripathi, National Assessment and Accreditation Council (NAAC), India.
+Presented by Dr. Ruchi Tripathi, National Assessment and Accreditation Council (NAAC), India and Dr. B S Ponmudiraj, Adviser, NAAC, India.

 Quality assurance is paramount important for maintaining the quality of higher education institutions.
 This paper focuses on quality assurance aspects, the core areas of functions and activities of higher education institutions.
 An innovative and relevant framework has been designed by Indian accreditation agencies National Assessment and Accreditation Council (NAAC) which serves the basis of quality indicators which helps in getting employment/selfemployment/entrepreneurship for the students of higher education institutions.
 Indian institutions are assessed and accredited based on seven criteria related to curricular aspects, teaching learning and evaluation, research innovation and extension, infrastructure and learning resources, student support and progression, governance leadership and management, and institutional values and best practices.
 The data collected by NAAC for higher education institutions based on responses provided by the institutions have been taken into account for analysis purpose.
 The analysis has been carried out separately for universities and colleges, region and state wise.